Restraining Orders

 La Ley de Violencia Domestica

-Ana Maria tiene experiencia representando a ambos demandantes y acusados en casos donde una persona alega violencia doméstica y quiere una orden de protección por medio de la ley de NJ Prevention of Domestic Violence Act.
+Ana Maria tiene experiencia representando a ambos demandantes y acusados en casos donde una persona alega violencia doméstica y quiere una orden de protección por medio de la ley de NJ Prevention of Domestic Violence Act (NJS 2C:25-17 et seq.).
 Esta ley solo protege a ciertas personas.
 Una violación de una orden de protección final puede resultar en cargos y una convicción criminal.
 Las consecuencias de una orden de protección final pueden durar toda la vida y impactar su trabajo, su hogar, y su custodia de sus hijos.
 Por esto, es importante tener representación legal en este tipo de casos, sea usted el acusado o la demandante.
+Victim’s Assistance and Survivors Protection Act Órdenes de protección se pueden obtener por medio de la ley New Jersey Victim’s Assistance and Survivors Protection Act (VASPA) Esta ley protege a personas que pueden comprobar por una preponderancia de la evidencia que han sido víctima de acoso cibernético, acechando o asalto sexual.
+No es necesario que haya cargos o una convicción criminal.
+Sin duda, en este tipo de caso, sea usted el demandante o el acusado, es importante que tenga representación legal.
+Ana Maria logro que la corte confirmara una orden para una cliente.
+Lea la opinión aquí.